Random matching in balanced bipartite graphs: The (un)fairness of draw mechanisms used in sports: Methodology

 For every bipartite graph $G$, the set of prohibited pairs, that is, the complement of graph $G$ will be considered.
 There are two kinds of constraints: \emph{pair constraints} and \emph{type constraints}.
 Each node in $U$ has a pair in $V$ and vice versa, and it might not be allowed for the perfect matching to contain these $n$ edges called pair constraints.
 Furthermore, every node has a type, which is different from the type of its pair.
 Type constraints imply that the perfect matching cannot contain any edge between two nodes of the same type.

 In the complement of a graph $G$, the degree sequence of the set $U$ ($V$) lists the degrees of nodes in $U$ ($V$) in a non-increasing order.
-Without loss of generality, the degree sequence of the set $U$ is assumed not to be lexicographically smaller than the degree sequence of the set $V$ in the complement of any balanced bipartite graph $G$.
+Without loss of generality, the degree sequence of the set $U$ is assumed \emph{not} to be lexicographically smaller than the degree sequence of the set $V$ in the complement of any balanced bipartite graph $G$.
 In all figures, nodes of $U$ will be on the left-hand side, while nodes of $V$ on the right-hand side.
+However, set $U$ contains the groups winners and set $V$ consists of the runners-up for the historical UEFA Champions League seasons.